jmochel/mn-exemplar/README.md

 # Intention

-Exemplar application demonstrating my preferred practices for commandline applications using micronaut
+Exemplar applications experimenting with AI coding and some coding practices in Micronaut